Great Britain has always been at the forefront of the European arts, and that is even truer when it comes to music.

 His influence on drumming techniques such as the matched grip, lowering the tune of the drums and using muffling apparatus on tonal rings continue to inspire drummers to this day.

-Lucky for you if you are living in the capital since there are a plethora of drum studios, music schools and universities offering a wide range of possibilities from private tutored lessons to three-year degrees.
+Lucky for you if you are living in the capital since there are a lot of drum studios, music schools and universities offering a wide range of options from private tutored lessons to three-year degrees.

 If you are looking for a private tutor and one-on-one lessons in London, it would be probably best for you to look into drum studios.